7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 zio.Runtime.default.unsafeRun(main)
 ```

+#### Turning ZIO Environment dependencies into arguments and vice-versa

 Any ZIO Service that requires an environment can be turned into a service without an environment dependency by providing
 the dependency in each method.
-This pattern can be generalized by implementing an instance of `cats.Contravariant` for your services
+This pattern can be generalized by implementing an instance of `cats.Contravariant` (or `cats.tagless.FunctorK`) for your services
 and using it to turn environment dependencies into constructor parameters – that way ZIO Environment can be used uniformly
 for declaration of dependencies, but the dependencies used inside the service do not leak to other services calling it.
 Details: https://gitter.im/ZIO/Core?at=5dbb06a86570b076740f6db2